Simon Ruddlesden BSc (Hons). MSc. DIC. CGeol. FGS. EurGeol.

 Senior Engineering GeologistRead MoreLess

 A first class honours graduate in engineering geology and geotechnics from Portsmouth University, Tony worked for an international off-shore and on-shore geotechnical investigation company and a regional piling contractor before joining Ruddlesden geotechnical.
 Tony is involved in all aspects of site investigation and contamination assessments including desk studies, walkover surveys, trial pitting, logging and supervision of boreholes, conceptual site models, foundation appraisals and risk assessments.
-Tony has particular expertise in landslides and slope stability, which formed the subject of his degree dissertation.
+Landslides and slope stability formed the subject of his degree dissertation.
+In recent years, Tony has developed a particular interest and expertise in mining and the geology of the South West.

 Catherine Greed MSci.
 FGS.